 There was a crunch as her knee smashed into the remains of the ray.
 The pain seemed to ignite something inside her.
 She felt her whole body shudder as her musculature suddenly bulked up three times.
 Merely flexing her bicep was enough to break the significantly larger robot's grasp.
 With a swipe, her fingers dug into the metal shell.
 She pulled the metallic casing away from the frame and began to hammer whatever she could reach inside.

 The robot shuddered, the sound of its mechanics sputtering.
 She grabbed its legs and heaved.
 Her body seemingly responded to the demand as even more power surged through her.
 The robot left the ground, they both tilted backward.
-The ground was hard and she bounced surprisingly well for her size as she and her foe tumbled down the moumountainside finally come to a stop in the lake at its base.
+The ground was hard and she bounced surprisingly well for her size as she and her foe tumbled down the mountainside finally come to a stop in the lake at its base.

 Chill waters swallowed her and the machine.
 As she sank beneath the surface, she could feel her body contracting.
 As fast as it had happened, she was shrinking.
 Her head broke water just as the wave of their impact crested.
 Pulled by the current, she hurtled to shore.
 The last thing she remembered was hitting the sand.

 She woke later wrapped in a blanket and in the company of the Queen of Atlantis.
 There was a brief conversation to ensure that she was okay and to reprimand her for acting without heroic clearance.
 She was informed they would be returning to the Hall of Heroes within the hour.
 Then she was left alone with a change of clothes and her coat.
-As she pulled on the the tights, she felt her body throb as her muscles swelled just once, At the edge of her mind she could still feel the power, the ability.
+As she pulled on the tights, she felt her body throb as her muscles swelled just once.
+At the edge of her mind, she could still feel the power, the ability.
 She just had to figure out how to use it.

 "Well, first I need to figure out a suit that won't shred when I get bigger, then I can think about being a hero."